|

 two leaf rear spring.
 We make the 73589 spring for owners of '86' and

-'88' model Land Rovers who generally never use the full load capacity
+'88' model Land Rovers who generally don't use the full load capacity

 of their trucks but want to have the best possible combination of